jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * I click on the file to open it in the Integrated Development Environment (IDE), then type the commands I need to make a `Test Driven Development`_ Environment

-  .. admonition:: :ref:`click here how to automatically make a python test driven development environment on Windows_ without WSL`_ for how to do the same thing on Windows_ without `Windows Subsystem Linux`_
+  .. tip:: :ref:`click here <how to automatically make a python test driven development environment on Windows_ without WSL>`_ for how to do the same thing on Windows_ without `Windows Subsystem Linux`_

   .. code-block:: ruby